Return to Photo Index Return to Clickable Map Return to Home Page

 near Aswan, Egypt

-The entire "mountain" in the background was cut into sections and relocated -
+The entire "mountain" in the background was cut into sections and relocated to avoid drowning! -

 Abu Simbel, Egypt

-The temple was cut into large blocks and relocated 65 meters higher to avoid being flooded beneath Lake Nasser -
+The temple was cut into large blocks and moved 65 meters uphill to avoid being flooded beneath Lake Nasser -

 Abu Simbel, Egypt